If you are new to jPlayer, check out the Quick Start Guide.

 Valid wmode values: window, transparent, opaque, direct, gpu

-Note that audio players in Firefox 3.6 using the Flash solution will require that the {wmode:"window"} option is set.
+Note that audio players in Firefox 3.6 using the Flash solution will require that the {wmode:"window"}

 Otherwise, the browser does not put the Flash in the page properly.